-Council undertook a review of its local laws and, at the Council meeting on 4 April 2014, resolved to make amendments to the majority of its local laws.
+The City undertook a review of its local laws and, at a Council meeting conducted on 4 April 2014, resolved to make amendments to the majority of its local laws.

-The commencement/effect date for Council's local laws and subordinate local laws made in 2011 under the Local Government Act 2009 is the date the Gazette Notice appears in the Local Government Gazette Publication.
+The commencement/effect date for the City's local laws and subordinate local laws made in 2011 under the Local Government Act 2009 is the date the Gazette Notice appears in the Local Government Gazette Publication.

 However, for laws made under the previous Local Government Act 1993 (i.e. prior to 2011), the Gazette date applies only to local laws and refers to the date the local laws took effect.
 For subordinate local laws made under the Local Government Act 1993 (i.e. prior to 2011), the commencement/effect date is the date an advertisement was published in the local newspaper.